Solving Optimal Control Problems of Rigid-Body Dynamics with Collisions Using the Hybrid Minimum Principle: Introduction

 This article is organized as follows.
-In Section \ref{sec:formulation_and_assumptions}, we formulate the dynamical systems.
-The hybrid minimum principle is presented in Section \ref{sec:the_pontryagin_s_maximal_principle_and_algorithm}. \rev{Section \ref{sec:discretization} presents a convergence theorem for the vanilla MSA algorithm, along with an analysis of the stability of collision.
-We introduce an HMP-based numerical algorithm and take into account several numerical issues.} We demonstrate the performance of the proposed algorithm for several examples in Section \ref{sec:experiments}.
-Comparisons to the HMP-MAS, a direct method, and a deep reinforcement learning method are then discussed.
-Finally, we conclude in Section \ref{sec:discussions_and_future_work} with some discussions on possible extensions.
+In \Cref{sec:formulation_and_assumptions}, we formulate the dynamical systems.
+The hybrid minimum principle is presented in \Cref{sec:the_pontryagin_s_maximal_principle_and_algorithm}. \Cref{sec:discretization} introduces an HMP-based numerical algorithm and takes into account several numerical issues.
+We demonstrate the performance of the proposed algorithm for several examples in \Cref{sec:experiments}.
+Comparisons to the HMP-MAS, a direct method, and a deep reinforcement learning method are then discussed in \Cref{sec:comparison}.
+Finally, we conclude in \Cref{sec:discussions_and_future_work}.